Specifications for Race Vehicles

 The following is a list of requirements for your Race Vehicle.
 Vehicles not conforming to these requirements will not be eligible to race.

 - Must have only one rider

 - Must be able to turn easily, at high speeds

 - Must employ no form of propulsion or acceleration during the race

-- Must have at least three load-bearaing wheels (no one- or two-wheel vehicles)
+- Must have at least three load-bearing wheels (no one- or two-wheel vehicles)

 - Must have a floor, not just foot pegs, that contain your feet and knees

-- Must be less than 12' long and 6' wide.
+- Must be no larger than 12' long and 6' wide.
 There is no height restriction.

 - Must have a strong open hook or cleat on the front center facing forward, and another in the back.
 Your cart will be part of a chain of five carts, each hooking on to one another.
 The frame of your cart must be able to withstand being towed up a steep hill, potentially pulling several carts behind you, without ripping apart.

 Kid class vehicles cannot exceed 250 pounds combined weight (with driver)